AndreTheTallGuy/HowlingWolfeFE/README.md

 - Upon successful checkout, an automated email is sent to customer and manager.
 - Customers can purchase and use giftcards.
 - Admin page where managers can view/add reservations and create/view/delete coupons and giftcards.
+- Customers can book variety of guided trips through datepicker.
+- Admins can change available dates for guided trips through the admin portal.
+- Using HotJar, admins can view video logs of how customers interact with the website.
+- Through HotJar, customers can give feedback on the UX.

 ## Tech